How to write good support requests

 If you can't create an example, explain what you've done

 Explain the steps and commands you've given before the problem and all output and errors that are produced.
-If the amount of data is large (more than 1MB) you can use FUNET FileSender to attach files, or Allas.
+If the amount of data is large (more than 1MB) you can use FUNET FileSender or a-flip to deliver files.
 Be specific, see above.